yipikaye/k8s-community-grid/README.md

 This project exists to make it easier to run World Community Grid on cloud deployments to further cancer research.

-Helping the fight to cure cancer is as simple as running the following:
+Helping to improve the odds for cancer patients simple as running the following:
 ```
 kubectl apply -f https://raw.githubusercontent.com/yipikaye/k8s-community-grid/master/k8s-community-grid.yaml
 ```